lluisfranco/LluisFrancoBlog/content/posts/extract icons win32.md

 [InterfaceTypeAttribute(ComInterfaceType.InterfaceIsIUnknown)]
 {{< / highlight >}}

-b) And in the improbable case you are going to deploy your project over XP, remember that SHGetImageList [is not exported correctly in XP](http://support.microsoft.com/default.aspx?scid=kb;EN-US;Q316931).
+2. And in the improbable case you are going to deploy your project over XP, remember that SHGetImageList [is not exported correctly in XP](http://support.microsoft.com/default.aspx?scid=kb;EN-US;Q316931).
 For this reason you must hardcode the function’s entry point.
-Apparently (and hopefully) ordinal 727 isn’t going to change…
+Apparently (and hopefully) ordinal 727 isn’t going to change...

 Once we have that COM interface, we only need to call its [GetIcon](http://msdn.microsoft.com/en-us/library/windows/desktop/bb761463(v=vs.85).aspx) method, passing a parameter with the desired size, and obtaining a handle to the icon by reference.

-After having the handle its really simple create an Icon from the handle, and then convert to a Bitmap, BitmapSource or other:
+Once we've the handle we can create an Icon from the handle and then convert to a Bitmap or BitmapSource:

 {{< highlight csharp "linenos=table, hl_lines=4" >}}
 public static System.Drawing.Bitmap GetBitmapFromFilePath(